MOQ, Sampling, and Lead Time: What to Expect from a Low MOQ Golf Apparel Factory in China

 • 20–30 days when custom-prepped materials and more complex processes are involved

-This is why small batch production is not automatically “fast.”
+This is a common surprise for new buyers: small batch production is not automatically “fast.”
 Even small batch manufacturing needs the same checkpoints—just with less room for error.

 Timeline graphic showing sampling, bulk production and shipping lead time for golf apparel orders from Qiandao Apparel Factory.

-A practical planning approach is to work backward from your sales calendar.
-If you need goods ready for an early-season launch, the safest habit is to confirm sampling decisions earlier than you think you need to.
+A practical habit is to work backward from your sales calendar.
+If you need goods ready for early season, sampling decisions must be confirmed earlier than feels comfortable.
+That’s how you protect your launch window.

-5) How MOQ, Sampling, and Lead Time Work Together in Small Batch Manufacturing
+How MOQ, Sampling, and Lead Time Work Together in Small Batch Clothing Manufacturing

 • Lower MOQ reduces inventory risk, but may limit fabric options or raise unit cost